 What to Consider

 Before you start writing the get well card, think about your relationship with the person and how well you know him or her.
 Here are some specifics on the tone you should use:

 - Close relative: If the person is in your immediate family, you probably know what to write.
 It is okay to make it as personal as you like with a parent, child, or sibling.

 - Relative who doesn't live with you: The tone should be intimate and friendly, unless this is a relative you rarely see.
-In that case, all you need to say is that you are hoping for a speedy recovery and maybe an offer to help with something.
+In that case, all you need to say is that you are hoping for a speedy recovery and maybe an offer to help with something that he or she is unable to do.

 - Coworker: Let the person know that you miss her at the office, and you look forward to seeing her when she is feeling better.
 This can be from you as an individual or from a group of coworkers.